 I’ve always found the act of archiving to be somewhat problematic.
 It requires a certain amount of subjective curation that ultimately influences how a story gets told.
 And since not every event, person or experience can be properly documented, when tasked with storytelling, it’s important for designers to consider who is responsible for deciding what gets remembered and what gets lost to the sands of time.
 Since we didn’t know what the History page’s narrative would be yet, my hoarder mentality kicked in.
 I figured that having too many photos would be better than not having enough—especially given that this page would only be able to capture a small fraction of SFA’s history.
 I selected as many photos as I could that were both aesthetically pleasing and captured SFA’s brand and spirit.

 One of SFA’s board members joined us at the archive later to help us comb through the photos.
-He had grown up around SFA when it was first founded as the Sephardic Home for the Aged by a group of middle-aged people who were concerned that Sephardic people didn’t feel culturally accepted in Jewish nursing homes.
+He had grown up around SFA when it was first founded as the Sephardic Home for the Aged by people who were concerned that Sephardic people didn’t feel culturally accepted in Jewish nursing homes.
 He had a picture-perfect memory of who was who in the photographs.
 He knew everyone’s names and he pointed out friendships, families, and rivalries.
 His perspective altered how I was choosing photographs because the photos became less about my personal aesthetics and more about which ones were actually important.
 I began to get a better sense of the organization through the people.
 History literally came alive when he pointed out someone and told us their life story.

 I learned a lot by visiting the Center for Jewish History and I’m glad I did.
 Not only did I gain an understanding of the history of the organization I was responsible for designing a brand and website for, I gained new empathy and appreciation for the lives of a community of Sephardic New Yorkers that I never would have had I not visited.
 It gave my work more weight and depth—and as a result, I feel made it possible for me to both get the brand’s history right.
 Which I hope means a brand experience and brand story that resonate deeply with SFA’s audiences today.